Electrostatic-Elastic Softening and Ultraviolet Instability Driven by Non-DLVO Interactions in Charged Colloidal Crystals: Gaussian Fluctuations and Effective Elastic Modulus

+{By `integrating out' the electrostatic fluctuations, we mean performing the Gaussian functional integral over $\delta \phi$ in the partition function, which yields an effective action for $\delta \theta$ with a wave-vector-dependent elastic modulus $\Gamma(q)$.
+At~the Gaussian level, this procedure is equivalent to minimizing the quadratic action with respect to $\delta \phi$ at fixed $\delta \theta$, followed by taking into account the fluctuation determinant,} where

-Introducing the parameters $a = 2n_0g_1^2$, $b = \beta K - 2n_0g_2^2 = \beta K(1-\xi)$, and $c = 2n_0g_1g_2$, we can rewrite
+Introducing the parameters $a = 2n_0g_1^2$, $b = \beta K - 2n_0g_2^2 = \beta K(1-\xi)$, and~$c = 2n_0g_1g_2$, we can rewrite

-The physical meaning of $\Gamma(q)$ is transparent: \begin{itemize} \item \textbf{Long-wavelength limit ($q\to 0$)}: $\Gamma(0) = b + \frac{c^2}{a} = \beta K(1-\xi) + \beta K\xi = \beta K$.
-The macroscopic bulk modulus is completely unaffected by the electrostatic-elastic coupling because mobile ions have ample space to redistribute and perfectly screen the elastic deformation. \item \textbf{Short-wavelength limit ($q\to\infty$)}: $\Gamma(\infty) = b = \beta K(1-\xi)$.
-In the short-wavelength limit, the induced electrostatic potential varies on a scale much finer than the Debye length $\kappa_0^{-1}$, rendering the ionic cloud spatially incapable of neutralizing the deformation-induced effective charges.
-Consequently, the local elastic stiffness is reduced by the factor $(1-\xi)$. \end{itemize} Thus, the electrostatic-elastic coupling induces a \textbf{wave-vector-dependent softening} that exclusively affects short-wavelength deformations, while the macroscopic elastic modulus remains rigid.
+The physical meaning of $\Gamma(q)$ is~transparent: \begin{itemize} \item Long-wavelength limit ($q\to 0$): $\Gamma(0) = b + \frac{c^2}{a} = \beta K(1-\xi) + \beta K\xi = \beta K$.
+The~macroscopic bulk modulus is completely unaffected by the electrostatic--elastic coupling because mobile ions have ample space to redistribute and perfectly screen the elastic deformation. \item Short-wavelength limit ($q\to\infty$): $\Gamma(\infty) = b = \beta K(1-\xi)$.
+In~the short-wavelength limit, the~induced electrostatic potential varies on a scale much finer than the Debye length $\kappa_0^{-1}$, rendering the ionic cloud spatially incapable of neutralizing the deformation-induced effective charges.
+Consequently, the~local elastic stiffness is reduced by the factor $(1-\xi)$. \end{itemize}